Samara (Mass Effect): Creation and development

 The end state of the mission, where players must side with either Samara or Morinth, went through a revision during development as Morinth was not originally intended to be a look-alike to Samara and was to have her own unique character model and arc.
 Although this scenario presents Samara as the ideal image of the "Paragon" while Morinth is a "Renegade" in its most extreme form within the context of the game's morality system, Kindregan took the view that there is no preferred outcome as to players should choose to side with.
 Although Morinth was never intended to be a sympathetic character as she is a serial killer, Kindregan emphasized that both Samara and Shepard have committed numerous extrajudicial killings themselves: the former out of her obligation to the Justicar Code and the latter at their discretion as a Spectre in service to the council.
 In his view, this is not dissimilar to certain historical figures who have killed many people by relying on rules or legislation which legitimize their actions.
 Kindregan maintained that he wanted to craft an emotionally and morally nuanced situation, and to subvert player's expectations of what they perceived Samara's reaction would be at the completion of the mission; instead of being in a celebratory mood, she is depicted as shattered by the demise of her daughter, whom she calls the best and bravest of her children.

 BioWare never planned for a romance subplot with Samara, which Kindregan supported on a personal level.
-Aside from her exclusive level of commitment to the Justicar Code and being a lot older biologically then the player character, Kindregan considered Samara to be a character who had experienced a lot of trauma throughout her lifetime and has achieved a mental state where she is completely centered and self-aware, rendering her emotionally incompatible with Shepard.
+Aside from her exclusive level of commitment to the Justicar Code and being a lot older biologically than the player character, Kindregan considered Samara to be a character who had experienced a lot of trauma throughout her lifetime and has achieved a mental state where she is completely centered and self-aware, rendering her emotionally incompatible with Shepard.
 As a core part of her self-control, she is deliberately written to carry herself with subtle insinuations during conversations, where she makes a choice to let the player character into a deeper point during the midst of a discussion, but "not all the way".
 Kindregan suggested that this is best exemplified during quasi-romantic interactions between the player character and Samara, and while she may develop feelings for Shepard which she cannot deny, it is her decision and self control that hold her back from acting on them as opposed to a literal interpretation of the Code.